- Garden Waste Collection Service

 These are just some ideas, there are loads of others.
 Search online for inspiration.

-Swap the plastic water filter for a charcoal stick.
+- Swap the plastic water filter for a charcoal stick.
 Search online for tips on how to use them.
 Recycling schemes are also available.
-Search online to find them.

 Use your local zero waste shop